crcdrg/Thesis-Project/README.md

 There is a folder named "python", inside it there's a file named info6.php which is used to save the image the user uploads.
 Inside that folder there are 3 files necessary to build the model, train the convolutional neural network, make predictions and then return the results.

+Depending on the computational power of your computer/server, the model can be trained on a robust machine in order to do it faster, then save the model and copy it to the server so it can be used for predictions.
 ```

 * dissertation.py - To create the dataset